stratworld/strat/docsSrc/markdown/Guides/Hello World.md

 # Hello world

-This guide will walk you through your first Strat system.
-You'll create a Strat system and deploy it to your local computer then take that system and deploy it to AWS.
+This guide will walk you through a simple Strat system.
+You'll create a system and deploy it to your local computer then take that system and deploy it to AWS.
 There are no mysterious repositories to clone--every line of code you need is here in this guide.
-You will need to install [stratc](./Getting%20Started), Strat's compiler, and if you wish to deploy to AWS you will need an account and a few permissions set up which are outlined in the AWS section.
+You will need to install [stratc](./Getting%20Started), Strat's compiler, and if you wish to deploy to AWS you will need an account that you're comfortable deploying things to.

 # Local Hello World